bergsans/archaize-js/text/7_on_arrow_functions.md

 is that the arrow function can be used in more than one context.
 This differentiates it from for instance a variable declaration.
-An arrow function can be anonymous, a parameter of another function and will, therefore, have another place in the hierarchy of the AST; it will be housed at another 'location'.
-Either (though) it's part of a variable declaration since all arrow function are binded to variables.
+An arrow function can be anonymous, a parameter of another function and will, therefore, can have lots of diffent locations in the hierarchy of the AST.

 In actual code, this makes no difference.
-A 'normal' function also have a name (if it's not anonymous an only gets called in a certain context, as a part of a specific functionality) and transforms a value or values.
+A 'normal' function also have a name (if it's not anonymous and only gets called in a certain context, as a part of a specific functionality) and transforms a value or many values.
 But it will nevertheless be sorted as a part of the variable declaration, rather than the function declaration.
 The arrow function declaration gets its name in the context of variable declaration.